zystvan/codecademy-redesigned-firefox/README.md

 ## Features

-**Restyles the Codecademy forums and adds several new features, as well as fixing a few of the bugs on Codecademy**

-This extension combines several previous extensions and completely revolutionizes your experience on Codecademy.
-This extension does the following:

-\- Restyles the Q&A Forums making them fit in seamlessly with the new UI, rather than the old clunky look and feel of the forum pages.
-\- Lets you link to a specific response or comment in the Q&A forums by clicking the time stamp.
-\- Adds the correct exercise number into Q&A question pages (previously broken).
-Many thanks to [Joah Gerstenberg](https://www.joahg.com) who built the original extension to do this.
-\- Partially fixes the forum search, giving you the ability to search throught the posts shown.
+Codecademy makes your experience on Codecademy much better with the following features:

+- Adds a new Canned Responses feature into the forums for people who type the same thing a lot
+- Redesigns the Forums to have darker colors with more contrast, to strain the eye less
-\- Adds a link in the footer to a GitHub repository containing old posts saved from Groups, including many useful tutorials.
+- Adds a link in the footer to a GitHub repository containing old posts saved from Groups, including many useful tutorials.
-\- Shows the number of unread notifications in the tab title and uses Desktop Notifications to alert you when there's a new one.
+- Makes the notification bell link to your [Discuss][1] notifications, instead of the old notifications page
-\- Updates the Profile Page, adding 'points today', 'best points day', and best day streak' back into the profile.
+- Updates the Profile Page, adding 'points today', 'best points day', and best day streak' back into the profile.

 Enjoy the improvements, we plan on adding many more :)

 ## How to contribute

 After you've cloned this repository to your local machine, you'll need to install jpm, through npm.
 Unless you already have npm installed, the recommended way is to install Node.js®, since npm comes with Node.js® automatically.
-You can install Node.js® from [here](https://nodejs.org).
+You can install Node.js® from [here][2].
 After you've done that, open up a terminal and type

 ```bash
 $ sudo npm install jpm --global